Excel VBA Progress Bar in Excel

-A progress bar shows the percentage of task completed when the actual task running behind the screen with a set of instructions given by the VBA code.
+A progress bar shows the percentage of tasks completed when the actual task running behind the screen with a set of instructions given by the code.

 Create Your Own Progress Bar

 In order to create a progress bar, we need to follow several steps.
 Below are the steps to involve while creating the progress bar chart.

-Step 1: Create or Insert new User form.
+Step 1: Create or Insert a new User form.

 As soon as you click on the option above, you will see a user form like the below.

 Step 2: Press F4 key to see the VBA properties window.

 In this properties tab, we need to change the properties of the VBA Userform we have inserted.